 February 19, 2023

 Was looking-up what parasocial relationships as they seemed related to what I am doing for The Colony.
-I started with this [article]OK starting point.
+I started with this article.

 I think I see the beacons analogy as being one for attracting parasocial relationships through signaling like-mindedness and potential collaboration in the future.
 However, with it comes a measure of responsibility for one's own safety and establishment of boundaries.
 As an AMAB person this instinct is much weaker but as an increasingly-out transfeminine enby the concern is becoming stronger.
 That said, I have formed so many wonderful friendships that started as parasocial ones, so I see that this value outweighs the concerns.
 I seem to have deployed a kind of parasocial presence that chases away the toxic types for some reason.
 It might just be luck, though.